-Two Extech hand-held instruments (ExStik® EC500 & ExStik® DO600) were used to collect data.
-The instruments were calibrated at the beginning of each sampling day and were also calibrated at a lab at the beginning of the season and again half way through the monitoring season.
-Data was collected for temperature, pH, dissolved oxygen, conductivity, total dissolved solids and salinity.
-Field monitoring was generally conducted between 8:00 am-10:00 am on days noted.
+For the summers of 2018-2020, two Extech hand-held instruments (ExStik® EC500 & ExStik® DO600) were used to collect data. was collected for temperature, pH, dissolved oxygen, conductivity, total dissolved solids and salinity.
+In the summer of 2021 we started utilizing a YSI ProDSS® unit to measure temperature, dissolved oxygen, conductivity, total dissolved solids and salinity. pH continued to be monitored by the ExStik® EC500.
+The instruments were calibrated at the beginning of each sampling day.
+Field monitoring was generally conducted between 8:00 am-10:00 am on days depicted on the graphs.